-- A: Receive either \$100 today or \$20 tomorrow, with probability 0.5 each. - B: Receive either \$20 today or \$100 tomorrow with probability 0.5 each.
+- A: Receive either \$100 today or \$20 in a month, with probability 0.5 each. - B: Receive either \$20 today or \$100 in a month, with probability 0.5 each.

 Both options involve the same prizes, probabilities, and dates, but in the first one the higher prize is paid earlier, keeping the same odds.
 One could imagine that, to the extent that the individual prefers higher payments sooner, this latter option should be preferred.
 Therefore, Stochastic Impatience can be seen as the analogue of Impatience for risky environments and apply the same descriptive and normative arguments to justify the choice of Option A.